-- Description of the event

-- Nature of the risk incurred
+- Description of the problem - Nature of the risk incurred

-- Relationship of the event to the research

-- Reasons for any deviations from the protocol or the use of any modifications not yet approved by the IRB

-- Any required modifications to the consent or protocol

-2. The narrative should be attached to the completed Local or Non-Local AE or Death form in ARIA.
+- Relationship of the problem to the research - Reasons for any deviations from the protocol or the use of any modifications not yet approved by the IRB - Any required modifications to the consent or protocol - 2.
+The narrative should be attached to the completed Local or Non-Local AE or Death form in ARIA.

-IRB Chair/Designee Responsibilities- Initial Review
+IRB Chair/Designee Responsibilities- Initial Review of Reports

 - 1. In all cases, the IRB chair or designee must make a determination using the definitions in this policy and then document how she/he made the analysis and decision.
+In the analysis, the chair or designee must appropriately classify the report as a UPIRTSO, serious or continuing noncompliance to determine whether reporting is required.
 This can be a note scanned to the file or in a comment field in ARIA. - 2.
 The IRB Chair or designee will review the report, all attachments, and as necessary the ARIA study file. - 3.
-The Chair/Designee will determine and record in ARIA whether the event represents an Unanticipated Problems Involving Risk to Participants or Others as defined above - 4.
-If a full determination of the event cannot be made, the Chair/Designee will request additional information from the Investigator. - 5.
-If the IRB Chair or designee determined that the event meets the definition of an unanticipated problem involving risks to participants or others, then the following actions will occur: - 6.
-The event will be referred to the convened IRB for action - 7.
+The Chair/Designee will determine and record in ARIA whether the report represents an Unanticipated Problems Involving Risk to Participants or Others as defined above - 4.
+If a full determination of the report cannot be made, the Chair/Designee will request additional information from the Investigator. - 5.
+If the IRB Chair or designee determined that the report meets the definition of an unanticipated problem involving risks to participants or others, then the following actions will occur: - 6.
+The report will be referred to the convened IRB for action - 7.
 If participants are at immediate risk of harm and there is insufficient time to wait for review by the convened IRB, the Chair/Designee may immediately institute a suspension for cause or clinical hold according to IRB policy 7.9 - 8.
-The event will then be reported according to IRB policy 2.6 - 9.
-If the IRB Chair or designee determined that the event does not meet the definition of an Unanticipated Problem Involving Risk to Participants or Others, then the Chair/Designee will acknowledge the event and approve any minor changes and the report will be placed in the notification to committee section of an upcoming agenda with no further action needed.
-If changes are determined to be major, the event will be acknowledged and the modifications will be placed in the updates to be reviewed by two reviewers section of an upcoming agenda.
+The report will then be reported according to IRB policy 2.6 - 9.
+If the IRB Chair or designee determined that the report does not meet the definition of an Unanticipated Problem Involving Risk to Participants or Others, then the Chair/Designee will acknowledge the report and approve any minor changes and the report will be placed in the notification to committee section of an upcoming agenda with no further action needed.
+If changes are determined to be major, the report will be acknowledged and the modifications will be placed in the updates to be reviewed by two reviewers section of an upcoming agenda.

-IRB Committee Responsibilities relating to Unanticipated Problems InvolvingRisk to Participants or Others:
+IRB Committee Responsibilities relating to Unanticipated Problems Involving Risk to Participants or Others: